 Skip to main content

-Postponed until Summer 2024 | Residential & Commuter Options
+Sunday, July 7 - Friday, July 19, 2024 | Residential & Commuter Options

 This course is an introduction to the basic principles and practices of cinema production.
 Students will learn the fundamentals of single-camera production including the basic aesthetic and technical aspects of producing, directing, editing and cinematography.
-Lectures, screenings and in-class excercises will focus on giving students the skills they need to write, produce and edit their own short films.
+Lectures, screenings and in-class exercises will focus on giving students the skills they need to write, produce and edit their own short films.
 In addition, each student will function in key crew positions on several of their classmates’ projects.

-Daily classes, workshops and labs give students the basics skills in writing, directing, cinematography and editing that they need to make their own movie using HD digital video cameras and Adobe Premiere CC editing software.
+Daily classes, workshops and labs give students the basics skills in writing, directing, cinematography, and editing that they need to make their own movie using HD digital video cameras and Adobe Premiere CC editing software.
 The class culminates in a premiere screening to which students can invite friends and family.

 This program is open to the first 16 students who complete the registration and pay their deposit.